Create a list of articles to read later. You will be able to access your list from any article in Discover.

 A parasitic lifestyle has caused some bat fly species to permanently lose their wings through evolution.
 Other bat flies have wings but shed them when they find a host.
 There are some species that retain theirs, however, they don't have great aerial agility and rely on their bat hosts for most of their air travel.

 'A lot of these sibling species have lost their wings, they've lost their halteres – they've lost what it means to be a fly.
-But they have become these hardened warriors,' Dr Erica McAlister, Senior Curator of Diptera at the Museum, explained during a recent livestream.
+But they have become these hardened warriors,' Dr Erica McAlister, Senior Curator of Diptera at the Museum, explained in a livestream.

 Bat flies can also either lack eyes or have vision that only enables them to sense light.
 Instead, they may find their way about using their sense of smell and with the hairs (setae) covering their bodies, which may allow them to sense air currents and vibrations.